-For the purposes of this book, I am going to define the size and scope of the industry as follows: There are 8,000 hedge funds with \$850 billion under management.

-In 1971, an SEC report on institutional investors estimated that hedge funds had \$1.06 billion under management.7 At the time, the

-SEC found that Alfred Winslow Jones's organization had just under 23 percent of all of the assets under management placed with hedge funds.8
+For the purposes of this book, I am going to define the size and scope of the industry as follows: There are over 10,000 hedge funds with \$1.6 trillion in assets under management at year-end 2009.10 In 1971, an SEC report on institutional investors estimated that hedge funds had \$1.06 billion under management.11 At the time, the SEC found that Alfred Winslow Jones's organization had just under 23 percent of all of the assets under management placed with hedge funds.12 Hedge fund industry data is not hard to come by-there are many sources-however, because there is no requirement that managers report performance or assets under management data to a single source, many including myself question the quality of that data.
+That being said, Table 1.3 details assets under management since 1997, which clearly shows the trajectory of the hedge fund industry.

 Today, a hedge fund can be any sort of private investment vehicle that is created as either a limited partnership or a limited liability corporation.
 In either case, the vehicle falls under very narrow SEC and Internal Revenue Service (IRS) rules and regulations.
-It is limited as to how many investors it can have, either 100 or 500 depending on its structure.
-The structure also determines the type of investors it can accept, either accredited or superaccredited.9 Institutions that include nonfinancial companies are able to invest in either type of fund.
+Hedge funds are limited as to how many investors they can have, either 100 or 500 depending on their structure and on the types of investors they can accept into their portfolios.
+The structure also determines the type of investors it can accept, either accredited or superaccredited.13 Institutions that include nonfinancial companies are able to invest in either type of fund.

-In light of the hedge fund debacle of 1998, Congress and other U.S. officials have been pressing for more controls and monitoring systems for the industry.
+Beginning in 1998, in the wake of LTCM, Congress and other U.S. officials have begun pressing for more controls and monitoring systems for the industry.
+For the most part, little if anything of substance had been done to increase regulation prior to 2004.

 In the fall of 2004, the SEC voted to require all hedge fund managers with 15 or more investors and \$25 million or more in assets under management to register as a Registered Investment Advisor.
 The ruling was adopted by the SEC and put in place effective February 1, 2006.
-Once registered the fund manager would come under the authority of the SEC similar to the way mutual funds are regulated by the commission.
-It is questionable what, if any, impact this new regulation will have on the industry and its participants.
+The idea behind the regulation was that, once registered, the fund manager would come under the authority of the SEC similar to the way mutual funds are regulated by